 Why do you need the best humidifier for winter?

 After all, we know that in winter, the outdoors are mostly cold and damp.
 However, the indoor air during winter is too dry.

-So, should I use a humidifier in the winter?
-Yes you should.
-When you crank the heater, it produces hot dry air.
+So, can you use a humidifier in the winter?
+When you turn on the heating, it warms and dries air.
 That is why you need to increase the indoor humidity.
-It is important that indoor humidity is kept at between 50 and 60 percent during winter.
+A humidifier is going to help you keep indoor relative humidity between 30 and 55 percent.

 A humidifier is supposed to increase the moisture content in the air.
 Most people wonder why it is paramount to have one in winter when it is already cold and damp.

-As a result, you inhale dry air.
-This can hurt your airways, especially if you have a cold, or asthma, or something.
+Inhaling dry air hurts your airways, especially if you have a cold, or asthma, or respiratory problem.
 That is why we have the best humidifiers for colds.

 And yes, it is perfectly possible to have cold and damp air outdoors and at the same time, have warm and dry air in the house.

-Have a look at how air moisture decreases with decrease in temperature:
+Have a look at how humidity decreases with decrease in temperature:

 - Minus 20° F – humidity is at 15% or lower

 - Minus 10° F – humidity is at 20%